Frequently Asked Questions

 Students can get involved in a variety of activities on campus.
 Every semester there is an Activities Fair where student organizations showcase what they have done, recruit new members and publicize upcoming events.
 Students can also learn more by visiting the Office of Student Leadership, Involvement, and Civic Engagement (SLICE).

-How does a student find support if they has a learning disability?
+How does a student find support if they have a learning disability?

 Students can find support for a learning disability at the Disability Resources Office.
 Students will meet with the Manager of Disability Resources, to help determine if any accommodations are necessary.
 Confidentiality is highly valued so it is the student's responsibility to self-disclose their accommodations to faculty and staff.